Felix Silla: Voice-art work

-Silla provided the voice for the video game The Sims 2 as Mortimer Goth 2005.
+Silla provided his voice for the character Mortimer Goth in the 2004 video game The Sims 2.

 Famous characters

 The Addams Family: Cousin Itt

 Silla became famous however as the recurring costumed character of Cousin Itt on television's The Addams Family.
-The character was not part of Charles Addams's original comic, but was introduced in the original black and white television series by producer David Levy, debuting in the 1965 first-season episode "Cousin Itt Visits the Addams Family", and appearing in a total of 19 episodes, 17 which feature Silla and 2 with Roger Arroyo over the course of the show's two seasons.
+The character was only in one of Charles Addams original comics, but his demeanor was created for the original black and white television series by producer David Levy, debuting in the 1965 first-season episode "Cousin Itt Visits the Addams Family", and appearing in a total of 19 episodes, 17 of which featured Silla and Roger Arroyo, over the course of the show's two seasons.
 The character's voice was usually provided by studio sound engineer Anthony Magro (1923–2004).
 The character became so popular it was carried over to subsequent licensed media including film, stage and video games.

 Star Wars: Ewoks

 He played one of the hang glider Ewoks in the film Star Wars Return of the Jedi in 1983.

-He also was the body actor for the robot Twiki in Buck Rogers in the 25th Century.
+He also appears to have done quite a bit of work with Glen A. Larson as he was the body actor for the robot Twiki in Buck Rogers in the 25th Century as well as Lucifer in "Battlestar Galactica."